zaqifathis/BIMserver-doc/New-query-langage.md

 - XQuery
 - OQL

+## Other considerations

+- Will not be supplied as a plugin but integated in BIMserver.
+Code will be way to complex to support other "query engines" in a useful way.

 ## Current preload query in BIMvie.ws

 This is not very intuitive, but can be used to query a model quite precisely.